JetBrains/sbt-idea-plugin/README.md

 intellijPlugins += "JavaScript".toPlugin(excludedIds = Set("tanvd.grazi"))
 // add custom plugin with id `org.custom.plugin`, download it using the direct link https://org.example/path/to/your/plugin.zip intellijPlugins += "org.custom.plugin:https://org.example/path/to/your/plugin.zip".toPlugin
+// add custom plugin with id `org.custom.plugin` and resolve it from Marketplace.
+//  if it fails to resolve it in Marketplace it will use the fallback download link intellijPlugins += "org.custom.plugin".toPlugin.withFallbackDownloadUrl("https://org.example/path/to/your/plugin.zip")
 ```

 #### `intellijRuntimePlugins :: SettingKey[IdeaPlugin]`